WASTE & WATER

 We’ve made solid progress so far:

-- Our CO2 emissions from water have reduced 14%
+- Our CO2 emissions from water supply and consumption have reduced

 We’ve achieved this by:

-- Switching to a single bin system with waste compacted and weighed on site then transferred to a local sorting facility that extracts the maximum recyclable material.
+- Switching to a single bin system with waste compacted and weighed on site then transferred to a local sorting facility which extracts the maximum recyclable material.

-- Electricity production – Transferring 87% of the non-recyclable waste to an energy recovery plant where it is combusted to produce around 6 MWh of electricity every month.
+- Electricity production – Transferring 90% of our non-recyclable waste to an energy recovery plant where it is combusted to produce around 65 MWh of electricity every year.

 - Separating food waste in refectories and kitchens to prevent spoiling dry waste, and introducing a reward card system to minimise staff/student use of disposables.